Cuba - North America

 • Keep evenings flexible

-A stronger first route in Havana usually means one named anchor like Habana Vieja plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Havana usually means one named anchor like Habana Vieja plus a nearby district block in Havana city center, Havana main arrival area, and Havana evening base area, instead of trying to collect every highlight in one day.

 Evenings in Havana are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.